FIRE IN THE WIND

 Maevyn Annandale is a practicing witch from the west coast of British Columbia.
 Her family encouraged her spiritual development as a young child, enrolling her in formal training in meditation, energy work and spirit communication.
 At Samhain 1995 she was dedicated in ceremony to the work of the spirits that called her into the Craft.
 Since approximately 2013 Maevyn has been offering service to the greater public, through divination, spiritual counselling and spellwork.

 Mya is a yogi, singer, folk herbalist, medicine woman and priestess from Vancouver, Coast Salish Territories, residing in Sayulita Mexico, in the territory of the Cora and Huichol people.
 There she walks as light a path as she can in tune with Mother Earth, teaching yoga, assisting animals in need, studying and crafting herbal remedies, learning sacred teachings of the land, spending time in nature and hosting ceremonies and gatherings to celebrate the medicine of her ancestors.
 In the realm of yoga, she is a 500hr advanced certified teacher in the Dharma tradition which follows the teachings of her Guru, Sri Dharma Mittra.
 She has roots in Anusara, Jivamukti, Tantra and Yin.
 Her classes weave in her love of music and song with her devotion (Bhakti) to the ancient yogic traditions as taught in the Yoga Sutras of Patanjali, and are an endless dedication to compassion, freedom and wellbeing for all.
-Mya will be offering “Rise and Shine Devotional Flow”, early morning yoga, which will be a light, fun, and a devotional, offering to wake up for the body, the spirit and the heart.
-There will be movement for every body and ability so that we can shake off anything that no longer serves and open up to the light within, preparing ourselves to be at our truest for the deep work we embark on throughout the conference.
-The class will be gentle and loving, but deep enough to ignite the inner fire, Agni, that burns bright inside of each and every one of us.
+Mya offered “Wild Heart Yoga”, a light, fun, and a devotional, offering to wake up for the body, the spirit and the heart.
+There was movement for every body and ability so that we could shake off anything that no longer serves and open up to the light within, preparing ourselves to be at our truest for the deep work we embark on throughout the conference.
+The class was gentle and loving, but deep enough to ignite the inner fire, Agni, that burns bright inside of each and every one of us.
 Mya also offered “Song of the Wind, Fire of the Heart” which was an exploration into the song of the wild heart, and the empowerment that comes from speaking one’s truth. diving deep into a practice of breath, connection and song, we worked to unite our collective hearts to the beat of the drum and the heartbeat of Mathar Tei, Mother Earth, as we searched for the song that unites us all.
 This workshop included journey work, techniques around breath and song, and a drum circle, enabling each person to step into their individual power so that together, we could sing the songs of our wild hearts as a community.

 Epona the wild horse of the wind

-The Gathering is a ceremony, like any other ceremony, which people come to in order to share and bring some change to the future.
-Everyone who comes is in some way a teacher and healer, and all are celebrants of The Ceremony.
-Teachers come in humility and gratitude for all they have received at the hands and generosity of the ancestors and spirits.
+The Gathering was a ceremony, like any other ceremony, which people came to in order to share, bring, and take some change to the future.
+Everyone who came was in some way a teacher and healer, and all were celebrants of The Ceremony.
+Teachers came in humility and gratitude for all they have received at the hands and generosity of the ancestors and spirits.